-Special Information for the Evaluation of Targeted Research Projects: Targeted research projects may be evaluated by an external review committee, rather than a single external evaluator.
-Whether by committee or individual evaluator, the evaluation of targeted research projects should include review and feedback on data collection procedures, analyses, draft publications, and dissemination plans to ensure quality and enhance the impact of the research.
+Special Information for the Evaluation of Applied Research Projects: Applied research projects may be evaluated by an external review committee, rather than a single external evaluator.
+Whether by committee or individual evaluator, the evaluation of applied research projects should include review and feedback on data collection procedures, analyses, draft publications, and dissemination plans to ensure quality and enhance the impact of the research.